uploadcare/uploadcare-widget/README.md

 ## Docs

 See the complete widget docs [here][uc-docs-widget].
-If you're looking for the widget v2 docs, check [here][uc-docs-widget-v2].
+If you're looking for the widget v2 docs, check out [here][uc-docs-widget-v2].

 ### Quick references